RadioAstronomySoftwareGroup/pyuvdata/docs/analytic_beam_tutorial.rst

         reference_frequency : float
             The reference frequency for the beam width power law, required if `sigma` is not None and `spectral_index` is not zero.
-Ignored if `sigma` is None. feed_array : np.ndarray of str
+Ignored if `sigma` is None.
-            Feeds to define this beam for, e.g. x & y or n & e (for "north" and "east") or r & l.
-        x_orientation : str
-            Physical orientation of the feed for the x feed.
-Not meaningful for GaussianBeams, which are unpolarized.

         Parameters
         ----------